Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 our Slack team.

-The exam will be a mix of questions that have a form such as short answer, completion, the interpretation and creation of Python source code, and the interpretation of Python program output.
-The final examination is comprehensive, meaning that it covers all of the content that we studied in this course in the class sessions and laboratory, practical, and technical challenge assignments.
+The exam will be a mix of questions that have a form such as short answer, completion, and the interpretation and creation of Markdown, HTML, CSS, and JavaScript source code.
+The final examination is comprehensive, meaning that it covers all of the content that we studied in this course in the class sessions and laboratory, assignments.
 The emphasis will be on the following technical topics listed at the end of this review sheet.

 ### Honor Code for the Final Examination